Cosmic-Ide/Cosmic-IDE/docs/data-permissions-and-security.md

 and extension registries and have no OS isolation from Cosmic itself.
 Plugin manifests describe identity and capabilities but are not a sandbox.
 Install only trusted plugin artifacts and verify their source and integrity.

+Repository checksums detect corrupted or substituted packages only when the index itself remains trusted; they are not publisher signatures.
+A repository-supplied setup command is displayed for confirmation and runs in a PTY only after the user accepts it.

 ### Toolchains and setup scripts